peterhoward42/minikafka/docs/log.md

             *  complete go fmt sweep
             *  complete go vet sweep
             *  make sure clis work today
-            o  review update the README
+            *  review update the README
-                o  include tree?
-                o  update instructions
-            o  commit to main
+            *  commit to main
+        o  now incrementally re-enable and satisfy the other suite methods o  decide which and make a feature branch for this
+                *  all remaining *store* tests, and all *remove* tests.
+                *  call it just dev
-        o  add example of how to run svr and cli locally o  now incrementally re-enable and satisfy the other suite methods o  What tests are appropriate for the filestore that are not covered by the interface conformity tests?
+    o  What tests are appropriate for the filestore that are not covered by the interface conformity tests?

 TODO
+o  add example of how to run svr and cli locally
-o  move ioutils up out of filestore o  imports horribly deeply nested ? o  msgmeta duplication inside stored message?
+    o  postponed because Google have broken the way gRPC is structured, such that it can't be fetched as a *go get* dependency. o  move ioutils up out of filestore o  imports horribly deeply nested ? o  msgmeta duplication inside stored message?